drostlab/philentropy/README.md

 phylentropy
 ===========

-## An Information Theory Based Framework for Phylotranscriptomics
+## An Information Theory And Statistics Framework for Predictive Analytics

-The `phylentropy` package provides an information theory modeling approach for phylotranscriptomics.
+The `phylentropy` Package Provides an Information Theory and Statistics Framework to Perform Predictive Analytics.

 ## Fast Installation Guide